ITM 600: PRINCIPLES OF INSTRUCTIONAL DESIGN

 ITM 635: EVALUATION AND ASSESSMENT OF LEARNING PROGRAMS

-Assessment and evaluation of curriculum, multimedia, and programs developed for learning are constantly tied to corporate performance outcomes and, ultimately, profits.
-This course will cover formative and summative evaluation of products and curriculum.
-Learners will use real- life examples to survey a product or program by conducting focus groups, developing evaluation and survey instruments, analyzing the findings, and presenting suggestions for improvements.
+Assessment and evaluation of curriculum, multimedia, and programs developed for learning are constantly tied to corporate performance outcomes and, ultimately, pay and profits.
+This course covers criterion-based formative and summative evaluations of learning products and curriculum.
+Learners will use real-life examples to create a job analysis or program by conducting focus groups, developing criterion-based instruments, analyzing the findings, and presenting suggestions for improvements.
+Learners compare and contrast many of the evaluation theories currently used in the workplace and develop a functional training and performance evaluation model of their own.

 ITM 640: E-COLLABORATION FOR INSTRUCTIONAL TECHNOLOGY